Health Department

 I grew up in Keremeos/Hedley and lived there most of my childhood and adolescent life.
 I am Cree/Ojibway with descendants from Scotland.
 I currently reside in Princeton.
 I took the Resident Care Aide course in 2008 and it has been an amazing career of keeping client care needs, at a paramount level, giving the dignity and respect that they all deserve.
 I have been in the health field for over 15 years now, and I believe I positively impact the lives of others every day; I give myself compassionately and empathetically so everyone can live happily and with ease.
 I am proud to be in the field that I am in, and I love what I do because I am most passionate about making a difference.”
 Mîkwec

-Meet our Community Health Assistant, Saisha Wagnitz:
+Meet our Community Health Assistant, Tierra McIvor: